apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 CAS provides a built-in configuration server that is responsible for bootstrapping the configuration environment and loading of externalized settings in a distributed system.
 You may have a central place to manage external properties for CAS nodes across all environments.
-As your CAS deployment oves through the deployment pipeline from dev to test and into production you can manage the configuration between those environments and be certain that applications have everything they need to run when they migrate.
+As your CAS deployment moves through the deployment pipeline from dev to test and into production you can manage the configuration between those environments and be certain that applications have everything they need to run when they migrate.
 The default implementation of the server storage backend uses git so it easily supports labelled versions of configuration environments, as well as being accessible to a wide range of tooling for managing the content.